Why is $250,000 Whole Life Insurance so Popular?

 The fastest (and easiest) way to compare whole life insurance rates is using a quoter from an independent insurance agent, such as the one on this page.

-We’re including some sample rates for $250,000 whole life policies and highlighting three of the companies we end up working with the most often due to a combination of low rates and great policy features.
+We’re including some sample rates for $250,000 whole life policies and highlighting three of the companies we work with most often due to a combination of low rates and great policy features.

 Companies have different underwriting guidelines.
 What might be best for many people may be different for you, depending on your health and hobbies.

 The three companies below work well in many cases.
-Still, if you have specific concerns like getting life insurance with a medical condition, then it’s best to call an agent and have them do the comparison shopping for you.
+Still, if you have specific concerns, such as obtaining life insurance with a medical condition, it’s best to call an agent and have them do the comparison shopping for you.

 Assurity